lnxpy/hashnode/clduu3tvo000309l83wlrd29s.md

 Head back to your weblog main page and you should see the result.
 If it's not appearing yet, check it out in Incognito.
 It might affect a few minutes later due to caching and CDN reasons.

-**Note**: If you don't want the background image to be fixed while scrolling, simply comments out the third line of the above code snippet.
+**Note**: If you don't want the background image to be fixed while scrolling, simply comment out the third line of the above code snippet.

 ### This Trick Might be Expensive